 Three Reasons To Update Your Blog Post Date

 Tells your audience there is a change

 You always want to write for your audience to address their needs and concerns.
-So think about what you look for when you are searching for answers to questions.
+So think about what you look for when searching for answers to questions.

 Google likes fresh content

-Did you know that content that has been more recently published usually gets a higher ranking than outdated pieces?
+Did you know that content published more recently usually gets a higher ranking than outdated pieces?
 Why?

 But you can’t only change the publishing date and call it a day.
-You need to enhance the article, update the information and freshen up the content that was originally published.
+You need to enhance the article, update the information, and freshen up the initially published content.